Bunion: Pathophysiology

-The bump itself is partly due to the swollen bursal sac or an osseous (bony) anomaly on the metatarsophalangeal joint.
+The bump itself is due to the head of the metatarsal partly due to the swollen bursal sac or an osseous (bony) anomaly on the metatarsophalangeal joint.
 The larger part of the bump is a normal part of the head of the first metatarsal bone that has tilted sideways to stick out at its distal (far) end (metatarsus primus varus).

 Bunions are commonly associated with a deviated position of the big toe toward the second toe, and the deviation in the angle between the first and second metatarsal bones of the foot.
 The small sesamoid bones found beneath the first metatarsal (which help the flexor tendon bend the big toe downwards) may also become deviated over time as the first metatarsal bone drifts away from its normal position.
-Osteoarthritis of the first metatarsophalangeal joint, diminished and/or altered range of motion, and discomfort with pressure applied to the bump or with motion of the joint, may all accompany bunion development.
+Osteoarthritis of the first metatarsophalangeal joint, diminished or altered range of motion, and discomfort with pressure applied to the bump or with motion of the joint, may all accompany bunion development.
 Atop of the first metatarsal head either medially or dorso-medially, there can also arise a bursa that when inflamed (bursitis), can be the most painful aspect of the process.